census-instrumentation/opencensus-specs/resource/Resource.md

 Type, label keys, and label values MUST contain only printable ASCII (codes between 32 and 126, inclusive) and not exceed 256 characters.
 Type and label keys MUST have a length greater than zero.
-They SHOULD start with a domain name and separate hierarchies with `/` characters, e.g. `k8s.io/namespace/name`.
+Label keys SHOULD start with the type and separate hierarchies with `.` characters, e.g. `k8s.namespace.name`.

 Implementations MAY define a `Resource` data type, constructed from the parameters above.
 `Resource` MUST have getters for retrieving all the information used in `Resource` definition.